Mr-Ashitey/website/README.md

   These instructions assume you're using `bash`, and setup might not work if you use another shell.
 - **GNU Make**.
-  On Windows the easiest way to install Make is `choco install make`.
+  On Windows, the easiest way to install Make is `choco install make`.
   Other options include using a [subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 - **Docker**.
   We use Docker for local dev, tests, and building the site.